Open-Source-Armada/OSA-Xothian-Mk2/README.md

 Uses premium FCU, no reverse, Roll_L and Roll_R are your keybinds for roll.

-Entry is through the back, there is a small gap above the thrusters.
+Entry is through a slit on the bottom of the ship.

 //Design//